Art

 About The Author

-Lee Foster is general manager and co-owner of Electric Lady Studios, the legendary recording studio in Greenwich Village commissioned by Jimi Hendrix.
-Lana Del Ray is an American singer and songwriter.
+Lee Foster is the general manager and co-owner of Electric Lady Studios, the legendary recording studio in Greenwich Village commissioned by Jimi Hendrix.
+He is also the Curatorial Advisor for the Daniel Johnston Trust.
 Dick Johnston is Daniel Johnston’s older brother, former manager, and a director of the Hi, How Are You Project.
-Raymond Pettibon is an American artist who came to prominence in the 1980s California punk rock scene.
-Robin K. Williams is former curator of the Contemporary Austin.
+Robin K. Williams is a former curator of the Contemporary Austin.
+She is currently the Curator of Modern and Contemporary Art at the University of Michigan Museum of Art.

 • Format: Hardcover